SeanArchibald/scale-workshop/README.md

 Yeah.

-### How do I make my own keyboard mapping?
+### How do I make my own Scala keyboard mapping?

-Keyboard mappings are not supported.
+Keyboard mappings are not currently supported.
 You can still export a Scala keyboard mapping file (.kbm) but it will assume a linear mapping.
-However you can always use duplicate lines in your tuning in order to skip any keys that you don't want to include.
+However you can always use duplicate lines in your tuning in order to skip any keys that you don't want to include, or write your .kbm file manually.

 ### When I export a tuning, I get a weird filename, why?